ODIM-Project/ODIM/README.md

 2. Update `odimCertsPath` with the path of the folder where you have stored the certificates in the `kube_deploy_nodes.yaml` file.

-3. [Optional] Perform this step only after you have successfully deployed the resource aggregator and plugin services.
+3. [Optional] Perform this step only after you have successfully deployed the Resource Aggregator and plugin services.

    If you want to replace the existing CA certificates, run the following command: